Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 Today we'll be learning some CSS basics.
 I tend to use **nth-child** CSS selectors in my articles.

-But that made me realise I haven't really gone over the basics of using nth-child selectors.
+But that made me realize I haven't gone over the basics of using nth-child selectors.

 Today we will be exploring the options of this powerful **CSS selector** with some examples.

 ## Nth-child basic selectors

-Let's start off with some basic nth-child selectors:
+Let's start with some basic nth-child selectors:

 We can define which number of an element we want to select.
-So lets say we want to select the **third** list element.
+So let's say we want to select the **third** list element.

 ```html
 <ul>